getnexusapp/.github/profile/README.md

 - Type `[[Note Title]]` for a solid link, or just mention another note's title in your writing — Nexus finds it and draws a dashed line automatically, no special syntax needed.
 - Nodes are colored by folder and sized by how connected they are, with a legend for quick orientation.

-### Vault Stats

-- A local, at-a-glance dashboard: total notes, words written, average words per note, notes created this week, your most-used tag, and your longest note — all computed on-device.

 ### Data Ownership

-- **Export and backup are things you do, not things that happen automatically.** Backing up, restoring, and exporting to Markdown are explicit actions in Settings, never silent background behavior.
+- **Export and backup are things you do, not things that happen automatically.** Backing up, restoring, and exporting are explicit actions in Settings (or, for a single note, from the note itself), never silent background behavior.
 - Export every note as plain `.md` files (organized into folders, zipped) — fully portable, readable in any text editor or another notes app.
+- Export any individual note as a standalone **PDF**, formatting included.
-- Back up the entire database as a single file, and restore from a backup with built-in validation and an automatic safety copy first.
+- Back up the entire database as a single file, and restore from a backup with built-in validation (Nexus checks it's really a SQLite database first) and an automatic safety copy of your current data before restoring.

 ### Appearance